0kd/mTRc/README.md

 clustering tandem repeats

-Usage:  mTRc [list of tandem repeats]
+Usage:  mTRc [list of tandem repeats in input reads]

-[list of tandem repeats]
+One tandem repeat (TR) in a read has the form:

     char    *readID;

     int     inputLen;         The length of an input read

-    int     rep_start;        The start position of a predicted tandem repeat (TR) in the read
+    int     rep_start;        The start position of a predicted TR in the read

     int     rep_end;          The end position of a predicted TR in the read